 It is useful to provide a summary with your application, outlining the funds that are available to you.
 You can complete this template and upload it as an attachment with your application.

-If the Document Checklist Tool shows that you need to provide evidence of financial capacity, you must provide either:
+If the Document Checklist Tool will allow you to determine if you need to provide documentary evidence of financial capacity.

 Generally, the exchange rate used to determine financial capacity is the rate applicable at the time of application.